Army Ants (toy line)

-Army Ants are a discontinued fantasy toy soldier line from Hasbro in much the same vein as the M.U.S.C.L.E. and Monster in My Pocket lines.
+Army Ants are a discontinued science fiction toy soldier line from Hasbro in much the same vein as the M.U.S.C.L.E. and Monster in My Pocket lines.
 It featured an army of humanoid ants.

 Released in 1987, Army Ants were originally released in "squadrons" (sets) of three or eight figures, set on card-backed blister packs.
 The individual soldiers had various themes, including officers, international soldiers (such as French Foreign Legion soldiers and English guards), and aviators (in the form of flying ants).

 Army Ants Roster

 Army Ants were organized into two opposing armies: an Orange Army led by "General Patant" and a Blue Army led by "General Mc-Anther".
 There were 5 sets for each army: 4 of three figures and 1 of eight figures, which also contained the general for the army.